 Our interest is in building artificial topographic maps that learn through self-organization in a neurobiologically inspired manner.

-We shall follow the principle of topographic map formation: "The spatial location of an output neuron in a topographic map corresponds to a particular domain or feature drawn from the input space".
+The aim is to follow the principle of topographic map formation: "The spatial location of an output neuron in a topographic map corresponds to a particular domain or feature drawn from the input space".